sjablonski/todo-app-recruitment-task/README.md

-# To Do Ap - Recruitment task
+# To Do App - Recruitment task

 ## Technology Stack